lucygoodyear19/MycobiomeProject/processing/README.md

 None

 #### Packages:

-rgbif
+rgbif (v.3.5.2)
-tidyr
+tidyr (v.1.1.3)

 #### *How to use*

 Calculates elevations from the geonames database given latitudes and longitudes in csv format.

-Outputs two csvs, one is the original saved under "metadata_pre-elevs.csv" and the other is the new metadata csv with elevations included
+Outputs two csvs, one is the original saved under "metadata_pre-elevs.csv" and the other is the new metadata csv with elevations included.

 Note, do not run this twice in a row or original data will be overwritten.